Professor-Codephreak/theoryofeverything/README.md

 ## Formula Verification

-All mathematical formulas in this project have been verified against authoritative sources in theoretical physics.
+A loose attempt has been made to verify all mathematical formulas in this project against authoritative sources in theoretical physics.
 Each component formula includes a link to a verified source that confirms its mathematical accuracy.
 The formulas maintain the integrity of the established mathematical frameworks while integrating them into a unified theory.

 The verification process included:
  Checking each formula against peer-reviewed literature and established references